Here comes the Vasudev screamed the children of the relic 110-year old building in south Mumbai.

 All you ladies, please donate a blouse for my wife and a coat for my daughter.

-There was an old man who noticed my curiosity and explained me the whole concept.
+There was an old man who noticed my curiosity and explained to me the whole concept.

 We have to bestow only a handful in his bag as a token of appreciation for his contribution to the society, and he will sing and will bless us for our charity.
 And then, his sweet lute will continue to educate the impressionable mind of Maharashtra through his songs in his melodious voice.